 Javier Espinoza is the FT's Private Capital Correspondent.
 Prior to his current role, he was the Daily Telegraph's Education Editor.
 Before joining the Telegraph in 2015, he was a multimedia Reporter for the Wall Street Journal in London.
 He studied journalism at City University.
 He is also a Political Economist having completed a second Master's degree at King's College London.

-Aliya Ram is a reporter at the Financial Times covering asset management with FTfm.
+Aliya Ram has been the FT's European Technology Correspondent since September 2017.
+Prior to this she was a reporter at the Financial Times covering asset management with FTfm.
 Ms Ram has previously worked as a consumer industries reporter and on the UK news desk in London.
 She joined the FT in September 2014 after a brief stint at the British civil service.

 Simoney Kyriakou is an award-winning financial journalist and published author, who has been writing about the financial services industry for nearly two decades.
 One of her first awards was for Socially Responsible Investment Journalist of the Year, sponsored by Friends Provident.
 She has been content plus editor at FTAdviser since January 2016; before this she was news editor on sister titles Financial Adviser and Investment Adviser.
 Her passion is to encourage more people to become financially literate, taking control of their own money management, budgeting, saving and spending wisely.